-Wix uses an innovative microservice architecture, which includes many intercommunicating processes generating a high amount of internal traffic between services (higher even than external traffic for user sites).
-Until recently, the team used a custom‑developed server for managing the traffic between services, but it was becoming more and more challenging to maintain.
+Wix uses an innovative microservices architecture, which includes many intercommunicating processes generating a high amount of internal “east‑west” traffic between services (higher even than external traffic for user sites).
+Until recently, the team used a custom‑developed server for managing the interservice traffic, but it was becoming more and more challenging to maintain.
 Staff needed specific expertise with networking and C programming, as well as an understanding of the internals of the custom code.
-Instead, Wix wanted a way to easily automate deployment of changes and to have better health checks.
+Wix instead wanted a way to easily automate deployment of changes and to have better health checks.
 Rather than implement more custom code into the old solution, Wix looked into migrating to a more efficient one.

 “We briefly considered a hardware solution, but hardware load balancers lacked flexible configuration APIs and were very expensive,” says Dimitri Krassovski, Head of the System Team at Wix.
 “Several of our team members had previous experience with NGINX and considered it to be a stable, mature product.
 That led us to NGINX Plus.”

 NGINX Plus provides Wix with an intelligent traffic gateway that is built on ten years of battle‑hardened software, proven in the world’s largest websites.
 NGINX Plus supports a variety of load‑balancing methods to distribute traffic across groups of upstream servers.
 It also delivers session persistence, health checks, extended status reports, and on‑the‑fly reconfiguration of load‑balanced server groups.